Throughout my life, I’ve been a curator. I curate all the beautiful things, books, people, places, and time spent in luxuriously intentional moments.

 Coming up with your own list requires patience.
 It’s not all going to come to you right away.
-My list you see above took me a week to do and went through several edits.
-I wanted to be sure to keep them simple, but at the same time, convey emotion so they would be meaningful and inspire me to take action.
+The list you see above took me a week to do, and went through several edits.
+I wanted to be sure to keep them simple but, at the same time, convey emotion so they would be meaningful and inspire me to take action.

 Here are a few tips to help you come up with principles of your own: